liferay/liferay-docs/userGuide/en/chapters/15-installation-and-setup.markdown

 Let's get acquainted with how Liferay fits in with your current WebLogic domain.

-**Liferay Home** is one folder above the domain to which you will be installing Liferay.
+For demonstration purposes, we'll assume *Liferay Home** is one folder above the domain to which you will be installing Liferay.

 For example, if your domain location is `/Oracle/Middleware/user_projects/domains/base_domain`, then your Liferay Home